 *DEDR stands for Drug Enforcement Demand Reduction.

-Experienced New Jersey Criminal Defense Lawyer Michael Smolensky, Esquire, knows how to protect his clients.
-Mr. Smolensky can provide consultations on all cases regarding CDS Possession With Intent to Distribute.
-Call Now—(856) 812-0321.
+New Jersey Criminal Defense Lawyer Michael A. Smolensky, Esquire, knows how to protect his clients.
+Mr. Smolensky can provide confidential consultations in all cases involving Heroin Possession With Intent to Distribute under N.J.S.A.
+2c:35-5.